nbrok/scrumpel7d/README.md

 * All Software released under the GPL V3.0.
 See LICENSE for details.
 * All Hardware released under the CERN Open Hardware licence.
 See LICENCE.hardware.txt
-* All Documentation no licence Free for none commercial use
+* All Documentation released under Creative Commons Attribution.
+See https://creativecommons.org/licenses/by-sa/4.0/